roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Use TEE SDK to develop and build Intel SGX 2.0 applications.md

 -   `trusted {...}`declares an ECALL function.
 -   `untrusted {...}`declares an OCALL function.

 In this example, the application does not need to invoke an OCALL function.
 Therefore, only one ECALL function \(`ecall_hello_from_enclave`\) is declared.
 This ECALL function is used to create a buffer in the enclave and deploy the `helloworld` application.
-Then, the information in the buffer is copied to the untrusted component.
+Then, the information in the buffer is copied to an untrusted buffer in the untrusted component.
 The application invokes `printf` in the untrusted component to print the information.

 |```
 enclave {